k0sproject/k0s/docs/k0sctl-install.md

 ## Upgrade a k0s cluster using k0sctl

-The upgrading of k0s clusters occurs not through a particular command (there is no ``upgrade`` sub-command in k0sctl) but by way of the configuration file.
-The configuration file describes the desired state of the cluster. and when that description passes to the `k0sctl apply` command a discovery of the current state is performed and the system does whatever is necessary to bring the cluster to the desired state (for example, perform an upgrade).
+The upgrading of k0s clusters occurs not through a particular command (there is no `upgrade` sub-command in k0sctl) but by way of the configuration file.
+The configuration file describes the desired state of the cluster, and when you pass the description to the `k0sctl apply` command a discovery of the current state is performed and the system does whatever is necessary to bring the cluster to the desired state (for example, perform an upgrade).

 ### k0sctl cluster upgrade process

 The following operations occur during a k0sctl upgrade:

 1. Upgrade of each controller, one at a time.
-There is no downtime if multiple conrollers are configured.
+There is no downtime if multiple controllers are configured.

 2. Upgrade of workers, in batches of 10%.

 3. Draining of workers, which allows the workload to move to other nodes prior to the actual upgrade of the worker node components.
 (To skip the drain process, use the ``--no-drain`` option.)

 4. The upgrade process continues once the upgraded nodes return to **Ready** state.

-You can onfigure the desired cluster version in the k0sctl configuration by setting the value of `spec.k0s.version`:
+You can configure the desired cluster version in the k0sctl configuration by setting the value of `spec.k0s.version`:

 ```yaml
 spec: